Respectability politics: Criticism

-Respectability politics have been criticized for being "used to rationalize racism, sexism, bigotry, hate, and violence."
-For example, Bill Cosby "never gave voice to issues of racism, sexism, the failed public school system, health and economic disparities, mass incarceration or police brutality.
-Instead, he spent over a decade disparaging black folk to the delight of white conservatives." which made him controversial in the black community.
+Respectability politics have been criticized for being "used to rationalize racism, sexism, bigotry, hate, and violence.
+Respectability politics is known as a philosophy coined by black elites to fulfill the race relations made within the negative stereotypes that have belonged to black people.
+In America this is another form of neo-liberalism."
+For example, Bill Cosby "never gave voice to issues of racism, sexism, the failed public school system, health and economic disparities, mass incarceration or police brutality."
+Instead, he disparaged his own Black community in order to earn the approval of white conservatives, which made him controversial in the Black community.